Bhavd33p/PDF-Converse/README.md

 ~ ollama run mistral<br>

 # Usage :
-Run the Application by
+Run the Application by <br>
-1. streamlit run pdfconverse.py
+1. streamlit run pdfconverse.py <br>
-if Axios error 403 occurs upon uploading pdf use this : streamlit run pdfconverse.py --server.enableXsrfProtection false
+if Axios error 403 occurs upon uploading pdf use this : streamlit run pdfconverse.py --server.enableXsrfProtection false <br>
 2. Upload your PDF file using upload pdf section in sidebar.
 3. Ask a query about the PDF content in the chat options.
 4. The application will display the answer based on the uploaded PDF file.